 Rising is the most dramatic physical change a dough undergoes on account of yeast activity.
 Technically speaking, rising is a product of a process called respiration, which happens because of the fermentation.

 As the yeast eats sugars, it releases carbon dioxide in the form of tiny air bubbles in the dough.
 As the yeast "breathes" or respires, it causes the bread to grow and rise.
 The alcohol produced by the yeast during fermentation—along with a multitude of other reactions—are what give great bread its characteristic flavors and aroma.
 Generally speaking, more fermentation means tastier bread.

 The bulk fermentation, or first proof, for any dough is a crucial step in the bread baking process.
 It is called bulk fermentation because you are letting the dough—the entire batch—ferment as one mass, before dividing and shaping it into loaves.
 It is during bulk fermentation that the yeast does the majority of its work, helping your dough gain flavor as alcohol and other byproducts are produced, and gain structure as carbon dioxide inflates the bread.

 At a comfortable room temperature, bulk fermentation will take about one-and-a-half to two-and-a-half hours.
 As a rule, warmer dough will rise faster than colder dough, so make sure you take stock of your prep environment.

 After kneading, folding, and stretching your dough, you will portion out the dough into serving sizes and loaves.
 You get your dough ready for its final proof by putting your dough into its final shape.

-You can put the final shaped dough into baskets, bowls, or bread pans, cover with towels and place them in the refrigerator, where they will undergo their final fermentation or final proof.
+You can put the final shaped dough into baskets, bowls, or bread pans, the cover with towels and place them in the refrigerator, where they will undergo their final fermentation or final proof.
 During this time, the loaves should nearly double in size.
-Proofing loaves in the fridge, which is also known as retarding, will slow down the final rise, which can give your loaves more flavor.
+Proofing loaves in the fridge, which is also known as retarding, will slow down the final rise.
+This can give your loaves more flavor.
 Also, retarding loaves during their final proof can make them easier to handle and score before baking.
 This final step can improve the crumb, crust, and appearance of your baked loaves.